Ivan-du-toit/blog/content/pages/quotes.md

 <p>
 <i>"Political correctness is a doctrine that holds forth the proposition that it is entirely possible to pick up a piece of shit by the clean end"</i> - <b>Harry truman</b></div>
 </p>

+_An expert is one who knows more and more about less and less until he knows absolutely everything about nothing."_ – __Nicholas Murray Butler__

+_"It is a miracle that curiosity survives formal education."_ – __Albert Einstein__

+_“A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
+Specialization is for insects.”_
+ - __Robert A. Heinlein__